gbadev-org/tonc/content/asm.md

 - Block transfer behave like normal transfers, except that all accesses after the first are S<sub>d</sub>-cycles.

 - Branches need an extra 1N+1S for jumping to the new address and fetching the resetting the pipeline (I think).
 Anything that changes `pc` can be considered a branch.
-The THUMB `bl` is actually two instructions (or, rather, one instruction and an address), which is why that has an additional 1S.
+The Thumb `bl` is actually two instructions (or, rather, one instruction and an address), which is why that has an additional 1S.

 - Register-shifted operations add 1I to the base cost because the value has to be read from the register before it can be applied.